Click on this photo

 ••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••

-Writing, directing, and producing the live-action film short, Sir Gawain and the Green Knight, brought about notice of his storytelling skills and he moved on to screenwriting.
+From there, he wrote, produced, and directed the live-action film short, Sir Gawain and the Green Knight which brought about notice of his storytelling skills and he moved on to screenwriting.

 In pursuit of his writing career, John has lived in various locales around the world with notable stints in Los Angeles, Toronto, and London.
 His most memorable lodgings were on Lindisfarne (a.k.a.
 Holy Island) off of England's Northumberland coast.
 The island is the locale for his first sold screenplay.
-Due to family obligations, John currently resides in his hometown of West Orange, New Jersey, where his Italian ancestors settled more than a century ago and where his Irish ancestors had established themselves prior to The Revolution.
+John maintains a home and office in his hometown of West Orange, New Jersey, where his Italian ancestors settled during the 1880's and where his Irish ancestors had established themselves prior to The Revolution.

 West Orange is the unlikely home of the world's first motion picture studio—"The Black Mariah"—built by Thomas Alva Edison and the site of so many landmark motion pictures.
 John's maternal grandfather worked as a personal messenger boy to Thomas Edison in the 1910's (a unique perspective which figures prominently in his 1940's West Orange-based mystery novels).